AndreasFlueckiger/Programming-Project-2024-25/README.md

        <b>Alexis<b>: My biggest challenge was designing the GUI from stratch and to incorporate the code written by other members of the group.
    </li>
    <li>
-       <b>Matteo<b>: My biggest challenge was to explain
+       <b>Matteo<b>: My biggest challenge was to create the bots and make them work on different levels of difficulties.
    </li>
    <li>
-       <b>Marco<b>: My biggest challenge was when I was coding the savment of the multiplayers results, here I applied a more complex way
-       of serialisation and desesrialisation that we saw in the class, because I need not to lose any previous information.
+       <b>Marco<b>: My biggest challenge was when I was coding the savement of the multiplayers results, here I applied a more complex way of serialisation and desesrialisation that we saw in the class, because I need not to lose any previous information.
    </li>
 </ul>